x5e/gink/python/docs/examples.md

 result2 = directory.get("key3") # Returns None

 # Returns an generator of ["key1", "key2"]
+# Note: the order may not be the same.
 keys = directory.keys()

 # Returns the items as a generator of (key, value tuples) in the directory